ysoh286/honours-project-2017/detailed-notes.md

 **Boxplot challenge:** *code >> boxplot-challenge.R*
 - Easily achievable with iNZight/gridSVG/custom JS (though, a possible future problem is the ease of matching the correct elements to interactions if there are lots of elements on the page)
 - Trying to attempt it with Shiny + filter sliders.
+- Would be possible for any javascript library as long as you know the elements to manipulate (ie. the boxplot and the points) - but the problem is knowing which elements to manipulate, which may require some background knowledge on the  javascript library itself.
+- Not possible in R interfaces of plotly (though: it could be possible if you know the elements to manipulate, you can add javascript code by using the onRender() function)
+- May not be possible in ggvis, as you can't appear to 'link' layers together (in a sense, each layers is treated separately, and hard to add/remove layers).
+Limited to basic interactivity (as stated on their page).
+- Shiny does not facilitate in-plot interactions (mostly driven by Javascript)!

 **Trendline challenge:** *code >>  trendline-challenge.R or trendline-challenge.Rmd*